marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/len.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LEN, string, length

 .. _len:

-.. index:: LEN

-.. index:: string, length

 LEN --- Length of a character entity
 ************************************